fifijo/react-seo-boilerplate/README.md

 - [Redux Thunk](https://github.com/reduxjs/redux-thunk) Thunk middleware for Redux.
 - [Webpack 4](https://webpack.js.org/) To bundle your assets, styles & scripts
 - [Babel 7](https://babeljs.io/) A compiler used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript
-- [SASS](https://sass-lang.com/) Is the most mature, stable, and powerful professional grade CSS extension language in the world.
+- [Styled components](https://www.styled-components.com/) Visual primitives for the component age.
+Use the best bits of ES6 and CSS to style your apps without stress
 - [Express](https://expressjs.com/) Fast, unopinionated, minimalist web framework for Node.js
 - [ESLint](https://eslint.org/) The pluggable linting utility for JavaScript and JSX